Wellbeing, Counselling & Education services

 For further information regarding “Angel”, book sales and helpful information regarding about how to educate your child about sexual abuse, please go to Angel’s Facebook page.

-Karen is available for speaking engagements regarding wellbeing and moving forward from adverse childhood experiences including abuse and trauma.
+Karen is available for speaking engagements regarding healing from the adverse effects of sexual abuse and trauma.

-Currently Karen is writing a program to be delivered to primary and secondary school students regarding different types of abuse, the effects of sexual abuse and the importance of disclosure and seeking professional help.
+Currently, Karen is writing programs to be delivered to primary and secondary school teachers and students regarding different types of abuse, the effects of sexual abuse and the importance of disclosure and seeking professional help.

 What would it be like to live your best life?